pmuens/awesome-serverless/README.md

 - [10 attributes of serverless computing](http://thenewstack.io/ten-attributes-serverless-computing-platforms) - Overview of 10 attributes for serverless computing platforms.
 - [Going serverless doesn't mean no-ops](http://thenewstack.io/going-serverless-doesnt-mean-no-ops) - Why going serverless doesn't necessarily mean no-ops.
 - [How to trigger alerts from Slack](https://medium.com/opsgenie/wondering-how-to-trigger-alerts-from-slack-messages-cf1e766c324f#.o8pgmlvti) - How you can trigger your Lambda functions via Slack messages.
+- [How to build powerful back-ends easily with Serverless](https://hackernoon.com/how-to-build-powerful-back-ends-easily-with-serverless-17a833bc7ede#.33m1r5alo) - Post which showcases what serverless architectures are and how to develop a face recognition service with the help of the Serverless Framework.

 ## Screencasts